deepskystacker/DSS/Installers/README.txt

 7. Upgrade libtiff to 4.5.0

 8. Add code to handle TIFF tags TIFFTAG_CFAREPEATPATTERNDIM and TIFFTAG_CFAPATTERN when processing TIFF files in CFA format.
 These tags are defined in the TIFF/EP standard.
+   Add code to handle EXIF tag EXIFTAG_CFAPATTERN which is defined in the EXIF standard.
    This allows automatic detection of the CFA pattern needed to decode the file.
    The only files that DSS writes as TIFF in CFA format are some of the master files.
    All other TIFF output files will remain RGB.

+9. Change compression of TIFF format master files to use PKZIP Deflate instead of no compression.

 Welcome to DeepSkyStacker 5.1.3
 ===============================